nnayar58/spotify-wrapped/README.md

 - All static files are ignored in version control as specified in the `.gitignore` file.
 - The database username and password are standardized for consistency across development environments.

-## 🤝 Contributing

-If you want to contribute, please fork the repository and create a pull request.